 Day 4: After a final look for any specialties we may have missed – perhaps Black-cheeked Warbler, Buffy Tuftedcheek, or Ochraceous Pewee – we’ll drop out of the highlands and work our way south.
 We’ll make opportunistic roadside stops as we start noticing more and more tropical birds from the bus, such as Roadside Hawk, Gray-capped Flycatcher, or perhaps even Pearl Kite or Streaked Saltator.
 As we continue down to the Pacific lowlands near Golfito and on to the more humid Osa Peninsula, roadside birds could include such tropical excitement as Yellow-throated Toucan, Crested Guan, and Golden-naped Woodpecker.
 We’ll plan to arrive at our lodge with enough time to get oriented and perhaps do some owling near the grounds.
 Night at Bosque del Río Tigre.

 Days 5-6: The Osa Peninsula is in the heart of the South Central American Pacific Slope endemic bird area.
 Not only does it host all of the region’s endemics, such as the blue and red Baird’s Trogon, the well-named Fiery-billed Aracari, the lovely Turquoise Cotinga, Black-hooded Antshrike, and Spot-crowned Euphonia, it’s also home to the very localized Costa Rican endemic Black-cheeked Ant-Tanager.
-Most of the birding is right at our lodge, where we stand a good chance of seeing all of those specialties.
+Most of the birding is right at our lodge, where we stand a good chance of seeing all of those specialities.
 The feeders usually have visiting Little Tinamou, one of the best places to see this very secretive bird, and Black-faced Antthrushes walk around near the compost pile at dawn and dusk.
 Mixed flocks on the forest trails often have Long-billed Gnatwren, White-shouldered Tanager, Plain Xenops, and several woodcreepers, and a couple of ponds usually have Boat-billed Heron and a chance for American Pygmy Kingfisher.
-We’ll also have optional afternoon excursion which involve wading up the shallow El Tigre River and a nearby stream in search of rarely-seen specialties such as White-crested Coquette and White-tipped Sicklebill.
+We’ll also have optional afternoon excursion which involve wading up the shallow El Tigre River and a nearby stream in search of rarely-seen specialities such as White-crested Coquette and White-tipped Sicklebill.
 The birding in this area is extremely rich, and day lists of over 120 species while birding on foot and never more than a kilometre from our lodge, is quite likely.
 Nights at Bosque del Río Tigre.